Stephen Laughton

 Dr Laughton is the Starship Children’s Hospital Principal Investigator for the Children’s Oncology Group (COG).
 In addition to being an appointed member of the Starship Clinical Excellence Governance Committee, Stephen is also the Health Professional Representative on the Board of the Child Cancer Foundation.

-PROGRAMME MANAGER
+NATIONAL PROGRAMME MANAGER

 Amanda Lyver